 Some evidence suggests that other dietary patterns, including ketogenic diets, may help improve symptoms in people with MS. However, this research is ongoing, and scientists need to further investigate the role of diet in MS.

-A study in 60 people with MS found that fast-mimicking diets and ketogenic diets had potential to treat relapsing-remitting multiple sclerosis (RRMS).
-Still, the researchers suggested that more high quality studies on the effects of fast-mimicking diets in humans were needed (
+A study involving 60 people with MS found that fast-mimicking diets, or a dietary pattern that involves periodic cycles of low calorie intake, and ketogenic diets had potential to treat relapsing-remitting multiple sclerosis (RRMS).
+Still, the researchers suggested that more high-quality studies on the effects of fast-mimicking diets in humans were needed (

-A separate study found certain nutrients may benefit people with mild to moderate MS, potentially leading to better general functioning, as well as an improved quality of life and ability to move around (
+A separate study found certain nutrients, including fish oil, B vitamins, N-acetylcysteine, and CoQ10, may benefit people with mild to moderate MS, potentially leading to better general functioning, as well as an improved quality of life and ability to move around (

 The nutrients associated with these positive changes included increased fat, cholesterol, folate, iron, and magnesium intakes.
 On the other hand, decreased carb intake appeared to be beneficial (